top of page

 by Susan Schoenian

-Sheep & Goat Specialist
+Sheep & Goat Specialist Emeritus

 University of Maryland Extension

-Sericea lespedeza (SL) has been scientifically proven to reduce barber pole worm (Haemonchus contortus) infections in sheep and goats [1].
+Sericea lespedeza (SL) has been scientifically proven to reduce barber pole worm (Haemonchus contortus) infections in sheep and goats.
 The condensed tannins contained in the lespedeza are credited with control, though the mechanism is not fully understood.
 Control has been achieved when animals consume SL as either fresh forage, dry hay, or leaf meal pellets.

-In the first experiment, while fecal (coccidia) oocyst and (worm) egg counts were similar, the control lambs had higher fecal (dag) scores than the SL-fed lambs, suggesting more signs of coccidiosis [2].
+In the first experiment, while fecal (coccidia) oocyst and (worm) egg counts were similar, the control lambs had higher fecal (dag) scores than the SL-fed lambs, suggesting more signs of coccidiosis.
 Oocyst counts declined more rapidly in amprolium-treated lambs.
 In experiment 2, fecal oocyst counts decreased after weaning in the SL-fed lambs and remained lower.

-Post-weaning coccidiosis treatment was required in 33% of the control lambs, but none of the SL-fed
+Post-weaning coccidiosis treatment was required in 33% of the control lambs, but none of the SL-fed lambs.
+In the third experiment, oocyst and egg counts were reduced in the SL-fed lambs, compared with control-fed lambs.

-Findings from a similar study were recently reported in an abstract published by the Journal of Animal Science.
+Findings from a similar study were reported in an abstract published by the Journal of Animal Science.
 At Fort Valley State University, weaned bucklings were assigned to two treatment groups, based on Eimeria oocyst counts.
 They were fed either a control or SL diet.
-After 7 days, the SL diet reduced oocyst and worm egg counts by 96.9 and 78.7% respectively, as compared to the animals fed the control diet [5].
-There was no difference in packed cell volume (PCV) between the two treatment groups [5].
+After 7 days, the SL diet reduced oocyst and worm egg counts by 96.9 and 78.7% respectively, as compared to the animals fed the control diet There was no difference in packed cell volume (PCV) between the two treatment groups.
 Fecal scores were not recorded and there was no indication as to whether any kids required treatment for coccidiosis.

-Collectively, these studies show that sericea lespedeza has the potential for reducing coccidiosis in lambs and kids.
+Collectively, these studies show that Sericea lespedeza has the potential for reducing coccidiosis in lambs and kids.
 The findings should be of particular interest to organic producers, who lack control options for coccidia.

 About sericea lespedeza